-The Montessori classroom is designed for various stages of development in children, which occur in roughtly three-year cycles.
-From three to six years of age the child is in a developmental stage in which repitition and manipulation of the environment is critical for developing concentration, coordination, independence, and a sense of order.
+The Montessori classroom is designed for various stages of development in children, which occur in roughly three-year cycles.
+From three to six years of age the child is in a developmental stage in which repetition and manipulation of the environment is critical for developing concentration, coordination, independence, and a sense of order.
 The child learns skills for everyday living including sorting, grading and classifying which lead to the development of writing, reading, and a mathematical mind.

 Under the direction of a certified Montessori teacher, learning is individualized and self-paced.
 Our beautiful, light-filled Montessori classroom provide a comfortable and stimulating environment for children ages 3 to 6.
 Each early childhood classroom has a lead Montessori-trained teacher and two assistant teachers.